Last updated on November 21st, 2020 at 03:45 pm

 Santorini is really, really picturesque.
 The blue-and-white houses are famous all over the world.
 The iconic blue-domed church overlooking the sea immediately brings up images of Greece.

 Unless you are in your own private balcony with a view to the caldera, please be mindful of your surroundings.
-We can assure you that locals have had enough of disrespectful experiences!
+I can assure you that locals have had enough of disrespectful experiences!

 Don’t leave rubbish behind

-This should really be taken for granted anywhere you travel to, but we can’t fail to mention it.
+This should really be taken for granted anywhere we travel to, but I can’t fail to mention it.
 Please do not leave rubbish behind.
-Although the beach bars and other establishments generally take care of the beaches, and all of us should do our bit to help.
+Although the beach bars and other establishments generally take care of the beaches, we should all do our bit to help.

-If you want to take it a step further, consider buying a travel water filter and avoid buying all these plastic bottles.
+If you want to take it a step further, consider buying a travel water filter to avoid buying all these plastic bottles.
 The environment, along with Santorini’s mayor, will definitely thank you.

 Don’t leave your transportation in Santorini to chance

 In fact, even if you are travelling to Santorini in the off-season, it’s best to have some of your transportation booked to avoid wasting time.
-We’re still strong minded about the donkeys though!
+I’m still strong minded about the donkeys though!

 Apart from arranging a taxi through your hotel, you can check out Welcome taxis, a company offering private transfers in Santorini and many more places in Greece and abroad.